-We use extra computer programmes at lunchtimes or other times in the day to support children in a technical , less intense way.
+We use extra computer programmes used at lunchtimes or other times in the day to support children in a fun way.

 We use an on line tracking system to monitor your child's progress and ensure he/she is achieving their targets.